2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/edit.md

 ---
 # Edit / @Edit Object in Razor / .net

-Technically the entire Edit-UI is JavaScript based, so all the buttons, events etc. are client side scripts.
+The entire Edit-UI is JavaScript based, so all the buttons, events etc. are client side scripts.
 Writing this JS would be complicated to say the least, so the `Edit` object provides the Razor-Template an intelligent, fast way to generate what's necessary.

 ## How to use